awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 **Important**
 If your task definition references an image stored in Amazon ECR, this topic does not apply\.
 For more information, see [Using Amazon ECR Images with Amazon ECS](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_ECS.html) in the *Amazon Elastic Container Registry User Guide*\.

 For tasks using the EC2 launch type, this feature requires version 1\.19\.0 or later of the container agent; however, we recommend using the latest container agent version\.
-For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.

 For tasks using the Fargate launch type, this feature requires platform version 1\.2\.0 or later\.
 For information, see [AWS Fargate platform versions](platform_versions.md)\.